chrisfcarroll/Consoleable/README.md

 You can add your own choice of logging provider and test framework.

-What Opinions did you not carefully avoid?
+What Opinions did you *not* carefully avoid?
 ------------------------------------------

-Dotnet rocks, serilog is great, other logging frameworks are also available, there's nothing to choose between NUnit & xUnit except taste and 15 years of assertion helpers, tests should express the specification which is often best written as WhenXGivenYThenZ, NFRs can be tested, TestBase fluent assertions are great.
+Dotnet rocks; serilog is great; other logging frameworks are available;
+there's nothing to choose between NUnit & xUnit except taste and 15 years of assertion helpers; tests should express the specification which is often best written as WhenXGivenYThenZ; NFRs can be tested; TestBase fluent assertions are great.